Initial development of the Agro-Ecological Village Model: The Southern Negros Sustainable Agriculture Development Project (SNSADP)

 Community's Experience

-• Improved food security and higher income levels because of an increased ability to meet their basic needs, improve production and minimize indebtedness.
-Although not apparent in all farming communities, some farm families (particularly those that have had the most successful adoption of practices such as vegetable diversification) have reported a higher degree of food security and increased income levels stemming from sustainable farming techniques
+Improved food security and higher income levels because of an increased ability to meet their basic needs, improve production and minimize indebtedness.
+Although not apparent in all farming communities, some farm families (particularly those that have had the most successful adoption of practices such as vegetable diversification) have reported a higher degree of food security and increased income levels stemming from sustainable farming techniques.

-• Increased adoption of sustainable farming techniques among members of the MAPISAN Alliance though continued development of community trainings and demonstrations over the past several years of project implementation.
+Increased adoption of sustainable farming techniques among members of the MAPISAN Alliance though continued development of community trainings and demonstrations over the past several years of project implementation.
 Farmer empowerment has risen and has continued to grow beyond the lifespan of the project as farmers increasingly apply their new knowledge and gain confidence from positive experiences, measured by the self-sufficiency of farmers and their readiness to investigate new farming practices.
 Farming systems diversification enables the marketing of a diverse array of locally produced vegetables in the Philippines.

 AEV program activities focused on the development and demonstration of cropping system diversification, farm ecologization and rural community empowerment assisted with organizational, financial, educational and technical support.
 Innovative programs which proved to have significant impacts to the communities and their environment included:

-New Project Launch in 2004: The Philippine Sustainable Seed and Agricultural Development Project (PSSA)
+The Philippine Sustainable Seed and Agricultural Development Project (PSSA)

 In the Philippines, the challenge exists for farmers, non-government organizations (NGOs), scientists, academic institutions and other stakeholders to develop practical approaches that support sustainable agriculture.
 Economically, it is necessary to develop resource-efficient farming systems, as well as innovative mechanisms for their delivery and for the capacity building of farmers, with the limited financial resources available within the Philippines.
 The farmers themselves need to take control over their production, training and plant improvement programs and work in partnership with researchers/scientists and NGOs, in order to advance sustainable agricultural systems that perform productively in resource-limited rural communities.
 The Pambansang Inisyatibo sa Binhi at Likas Kayang Pagsasaka sa Pilipinas (PABINHI) Network and its programs were developed with this goal in mind.
 The farmer led/scientist assisted network is at the forefront of the sustainable agriculture movement in the Philippines, building upon 20 years of existing experience in participatory assessment, training and on-farm research.